 LOCATION: Remote (Staff are expected to report to West Babylon for meetings & supervisions)

-HOURS: Full Time 35 hours
+HOURS: Full Time or Part Time available

 Oversees and coordinates access to all services (behavioral, medical health and social service supports) to assist children and families to stay healthy in Nassau County Only.
 Family Peer Advocate (FPA) and the parent/family member/caregiver form a collaboration for the benefit of the child/youth.
 The FPA will hold a caseload of 36 children/families.
 Service components include activities to help the families to develop resources and supports for the benefit of the child/youth, including engagement, bridging and transition, self-advocacy, self-efficacy and empowerment, parent skill development, and community connections..
 Provide in-home services to children, adults, and families with serious mental illness to receive services in their own home or community.
 Help members prevent and manage chronic health conditions and recovery from serious mental illness.
 Provide services that support the acquisition for living, employment, and social skills and be offered in home and community based setting that promote hope and encourage to individuals.
 Link and accompany individuals to needed social services and community resources as necessary to facilitate their recovery goals.